-HW03-1 2A Tree Inventory Worksheet HW03-2 2B Weekly Sales Summary Worksheet HW03-2 2B Weekly Sales Bonus Formulas Worksheet HW03-3 2G Inventory Bulbs Worksheet HW03-3 2G Inventory Summary Worksheet HW03-4 Payroll IF Payroll Data Worksheet HW03-4 Payroll IF Payroll Formulas Worksheet
+HW03-1 HWID 2A Tree Inventory Worksheet HW03-2 HWID 2B Weekly Sales Summary Worksheet HW03-2 HWID 2B Weekly Sales Bonus Formulas Worksheet HW03-3 HWID 2G Inventory Bulbs Worksheet HW03-3 HWID 2G Inventory Summary Worksheet HW03-4 HWID Payroll IF Payroll Data Worksheet HW03-4 HWID Payroll IF Payroll Formulas Worksheet

-Create a pdf file of the output for each of the above, place them in a folder called HW03 HWID LastName, FirstName, zip the folder and, by the due date, submit it to the Canvas folder HW03 Excel Chapter 2: Functions, Tables, and Large Workbook.
+Create a pdf file of the output for each of the above, place them in a folder called HW03 HWID LastName, FirstName, zip the folder and, by the due date, submit it to the Canvas folder HW03 Excel Chapter 2: Functions, Tables, and Large Workbooks.

+Step 5 Backup Now would be a good time to backup your files.
 Project 4 Excel Chapter 3: Analyzing Data with Charts and What-If Tools